peterwittek/qml-rg/README.md

 Resources
 ---------
 The broader QML community is still taking shape.
-We are attempting to organize it through the website [quantummachinelearning.org](http://quantummachinelearning.org/), which is currently under revision.
-In any case, sign up for the mailing list there.
+We are attempting to organize it through the website [quantummachinelearning.org](http://quantummachinelearning.org/).
+You can also sign up for the mailing list there.
 Please also consider contributing to the recently rewritten [Wikipedia article on QML](https://en.wikipedia.org/wiki/Quantum_machine_learning).
 Apart from new content, stylistic and grammatical edits, figures, and translations are all welcome.